RoboticWorx/Solder-Sustainer-v2/README.md

-# Solder-Sustainer-v2
+# Solder_Sustainer_v2
-The files for my Solder Sustainer v2 project!
-Check it out at www.roboticworx.io
+Files for my Solder Sustainer v2 project!

+**_(Remember, you can download anything you'd like for yourself but you CAN'T sell it.
+All my work is licensed, thanks!)_**

+Be sure to go to www.roboticworx.io for detailed tutorials on a variety of projects!
+Thanks for reading and happy making!

+Best regards,
+Justin